iknowjason/CMLab/files/chef/chef-lab-guide.md

    10.100.20.143 chef.acme.com
    ```
    Verify hostname resolution by typing ```ping chef.acme.com``` from **linux2**.
-2. Setup a system password for the default ubuntu username and ensure that password authentication is enabled.
+2. On linux2:  setup a system password for the default ubuntu username and ensure that password authentication is enabled.
 The Chef Workstation will be using password authentication to bootstrap this chef client node, linux2.
    ```bash
    sudo passwd ubuntu
    ```